Gabriel-TiradoRobles/Gabriel-TiradoRobles.github.io/csci325Project.md

 ## 2. UI Design

-When the program is run, the user will begin in the main menu of the program (see Fig 1) and will be given the options to view or modify inventory, track shipments, generate reports, or quit the program.
+When the program is run, the user will begin in the main menu of the program **(see Fig 1)** and will be given the options to view or modify inventory, track shipments, generate reports, or quit the program.
 The various sections below will guide through the rest of the programs pages.

 **Fig 1.
 Program Main Menu.**

 ![screenshot](images/CSCI325/325MainMenu.png)

 ### View Inventory
+The view inventory portion of the program allows the user to look through and select specific items based on their SKU number **(see Fig 2)** from a loaded inventory.
+When a SKU number is entered to look at a specific item, all relevant information about that item is displayed **(see Fig 3)**.

 **Fig 2.
 View Inventory Menu**

 ![screenshot](images/CSCI325/325ViewInv.png)